Updated June 2021

 While it may be frustrating to answer the same questions repeatedly, it’s extremely important for everyone to answer the screening questions honestly to help prevent the spread of COVID-19.

-Will I still be able to be treated if I have recently travelled or been in contact with someone with COVID-19?
+Will I still be able to be treated if I answer yes to some of the screening questions?

 Sharing that you’ve recently travelled or have been in contact with someone known to have COVID-19, will not mean you will be denied care or treatment.
 It just means that the way care is provided to you will be different to help ensure that you and everyone else involved are protected from exposure to COVID-19.
 It’s extremely important for everyone to answer the screening questions honestly for the safety of everyone involved, including yourself, health care providers, and other patients.
 If you’re an essential worker that travels outside of Canada as part of your work, let your health care providers know this so they can determine the best way to help you get access to health care while you work.